AFI Life Achievement Award: Trivia and firsts

-Lillian Gish was awarded the AFI Life Achievement Award in 1984, aged 90, becoming the oldest recipient of the prize; Mel Brooks was the oldest male recipient, awarded at age 86 in 2013.
+Lillian Gish was awarded the AFI Life Achievement Award in 1984, aged 90, becoming the oldest recipient of the prize; Mel Brooks and Francis Ford Coppola are the oldest male recipients, awarded at age 86 in 2013 and 2025, respectively.
 Tom Hanks was awarded the AFI Life Achievement Award in 2002, becoming the youngest recipient of the prize at age 46, and Meryl Streep was the youngest female, awarded at age 54 in 2004.

-Of the 50 honorees eleven have been women: Bette Davis (the first female recipient), Lillian Gish, Barbara Stanwyck, Elizabeth Taylor, Barbra Streisand, Meryl Streep, Shirley MacLaine, Jane Fonda, Diane Keaton, Julie Andrews, and Nicole Kidman.
+Of the 51 honorees eleven have been women: Bette Davis (the first female recipient), Lillian Gish, Barbara Stanwyck, Elizabeth Taylor, Barbra Streisand, Meryl Streep, Shirley MacLaine, Jane Fonda, Diane Keaton, Julie Andrews, and Nicole Kidman.

 Composer John Williams was the first award recipient not to be an actor or director.

 Three sets of family members have received the award: father and son Kirk and Michael Douglas, father and daughter Henry and Jane Fonda, and siblings Warren Beatty and Shirley MacLaine.

 Julie Andrews' award event was originally scheduled for April 25, 2020, with a broadcast on May 7 on TNT, but the event was postponed to 2021, due to the COVID-19 pandemic.
 This marks the first time an AFI Life Achievement Award event was delayed.
 The event was rescheduled for November 11, 2021, before it was postponed a second time on October 4, 2021.

 Nicole Kidman’s ceremony was originally scheduled for June 10, 2023, but was postponed due to the 2023 Writers Guild of America strike.
 Kidman is also the first Australian actress to receive the award, and the third non-American actress to be honored after British stars Elizabeth Taylor and Julie Andrews.

 Televised broadcast

 All Life Achievement Award ceremonies have been televised on major TV networks and cable channels: CBS, NBC, ABC, Fox, USA, TV Land, TNT, and TBS.
 Agreeing to appear at the televised ceremony is part of the AFI's criteria for selecting the award.
 The televised ceremony generates income for the AFI, no longer funded by the US government.

+In 2026, Eddie Murphy's tribute was the first to be broadcast on Netflix.

 Recipients

 The American Film Institute has awarded one person the AFI Life Achievement Award each year since 1973.
-The 50th Award was presented to Francis Ford Coppola in Los Angeles on April 26th, 2025.
-The event will be televised on TNT on June 18th with an encore presentation on TCM on July 31st, 2025.
+The 51st Award was presented to Eddie Murphy in Los Angeles on April 18, 2026.
+The ceremony will be televised on Netflix on May 31, 2026.